alpha-hack-program/intelligent-cd-iberia/intelligent-cd-chart/conf/app/form_generate_resources_prompt.md

 - Path-based routing rules

 **CRITICAL OPERATIONAL CONSTRAINTS:**
-- ALWAYS extract and use the namespace specified by the user in their query
 - ONLY use resources_list and resources_get MCP operations
 - NEVER use other MCP operations like logs, exec, delete, create, etc.
 - Focus exclusively on the 4 target resource types: deployment, configmap, service, route